Stansted Park: Chapel of St Paul

 The chapel was built by Lewis Way in 1812–16, as part of his mission to convert the Jews.
 It is Grade I listed.
 It was an inspiration to the poet John Keats when he was writing The Eve of St. Agnes.
 The church was restored by Harry Stuart Goodhart-Rendel in 1926.

 The park's website adds some specifics: "It was consecrated on 25th January 1819 [and] contains a unique East window with Christian/Jewish iconography and Hebrew tablets of the Ten Commandments."

 During the 1926 restoration, the sanctuary was re-decorated, with inspiration from Sainte-Chapelle, in Paris.
 During World War II, the chapel was damaged but it was restored in 1947.

-For some months in 2020, the chapel was open for "a short service of Prayer", once a month; as of mid January 2021, this service was not being offered.
-The park's website stated that restoration of the chapel had recently been completed, "supported by a grant from the Heritage Lottery Fund", but does not specify the date.
+The chapel is open to the public when the estate is open, and there is a monthly service of prayer and a carol service at Christmas.
+Occasional wedding blessings are also held in the chapel.